nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 the WebDAV interface seems to be broken."

-At the ownCloud community forums a larger `FAQ <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_ is maintained containing various informations and debugging hints.
+At the ownCloud community forums a larger `FAQ <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_ is maintained containing various information and debugging hints.

 Outdated NSS / OpenSSL version
 ------------------------------